RockPiryt/EnerLink/documentation/setup_project.md

 - flask db upgrade – applies all migrations to your database (creates tables and schema).

 ##  Frontend setup
+- Before running the frontend, please ensure you have Node.js version 24.0.0 or higher and npm version 11.0.0 or higher installed.
+- Create an .env file based on the .env.example template.
+- Install dependencies using npm install.
+If you occur any errors, try running npm install --legacy-peer-deps.

 ```bash
 cd ../frontend
 npm install